Network Identification for Diffusively-Coupled Systems with Minimal Time Complexity: Motivation and Problem Formulation

-In \cite{Sharf2018b}, a solution for Problem \ref{prob.network_differentiation} was given for MEIP agents and controllers, assuming that the graph is unweighted (i.e. $\nu_{i,j} = 1$).
-The same solution also works for weighted graphs, and the proof works word-by-word for this case as well.
-The time complexity of the solution was $O(1)$.
-In the same paper, a solution for Problem \ref{prob.network_detection2} was also given.
-In the case of general MEIP agents and controllers, the time complexity of the algorithm was $O(2^{2^n})$, while for LTI agents and controllers the time complexity was $O(n^3)$.
-Our goal is to improve the algorithm in the general case, but we end up improving both.

-Assumption \ref{Assumption1} guarantees convergence only for \emph{constant} exogenous inputs.
-Thus, we'll consider constant $w_i$-s, and denote them as $\mathrm w_i$.
+The paper \cite{Sharf2018b} proposed a solution for Problem \ref{prob.network_detection2} under an MEIP assumption by feeding the network with a single \emph{constant} input and relying on a variant of \eqref{eq.SteadyStateEquation}.
+While the time complexity for LTI networks was $O(n^3)$, the runtime for general nonlinear networks could be superexponential, namely $O(2^{2^n})$.
+We wish to improve on this complexity by considering multiple constant exogenous inputs denoted as $\mathrm w^{(i)}$.
 As in \cite{Sharf2018b}, we write an equation connecting the steady-state output $\mathrm y$ to the constant exogenous input $\mathrm w$.

-\begin{prop} Suppose that the system $(\G_\nu,\Sigma,g)$ is run with the constant exogenous input $\mathrm w$ .
-Let $k$ be the steady-state relation for the agents.
-Then the output $y$ of the system converges to a steady-state $\mathrm y$ satisfying the following equation,
+\begin{prop} Suppose that the network $(\G_\nu,\Sigma,g)$ is run with the constant exogenous input $\mathrm w$, and let $k$ be the steady-state relation for the agents.
+Then the output $y$ of the network converges to a steady-state $\mathrm y$ satisfying the following equation,